VasylVaskivskyi/pmc_related_articles/README.md

 How to run everything:

-1. Specify paths in process_and_import.py
+1. Specify paths in process_and_import.py, and run script.
+It takes up to 30 minutes to finish everything.
 2. Write in following settings in Neo4j config file (NEO4J_home_folder/conf/neo4j.conf):

 		dbms.active_database=imp.db